-- Amex Platinum will earn 5X Membership Rewards® points on flights booked directly with airlines or with American Express Travel.
-5X Membership Rewards points on prepaid hotels booked on amextravel.com.
+- Amex Platinum – Earn 5X Membership Rewards® Points for flights booked directly with airlines or with American Express Travel up to $500,000 on these purchases per calendar year and earn 5X Membership Rewards® Points on prepaid hotels booked with American Express Travel.

 - Business Platinum Card cardholders will earn 35% points back when using Membership Rewards® Pay with Points through American Express Travel to book a flight with their selected airline.